Health Tips

 Water retention in the legs:

-Water retention in the stomach:
+Water retention in the abdomen:

 In the long term, here are some measures that can help reduce water retention:

-Reduce sodium intake:
+Reducing sodium intake:

 Avoid standing or sitting for long periods of time: